dvdbisong/kubeflow-for-poets/4_kubernetes.md

             - containerPort: 80
 ```

-## Deploying Kubernetes on Local Machine using Minikube
+## Running Kubernetes on Local Machine with Minikube
 Minikube makes it easy to install and run a single-node Kubernetes cluster on a local machine.
 Go to <a href="https://kubernetes.io/docs/tasks/tools/install-minikube/">https://kubernetes.io/docs/tasks/tools/install-minikube/</a> for instructions on installing Minikube.

 1. Install a hypervisor e.g. <a href="https://www.virtualbox.org/wiki/Downloads">VirtualBox</a>.